Student Pregnancy, Maternity, Paternity and Adoption Policy

 If a student decides not to notify the University about their pregnancy it will not be possible to put special arrangements in place for health related absences, examinations, leave of absence, risk assessments, reasonable adjustments, return to study or adaptations to clinical practice uniforms.

-If an overseas student requires a Student Visa holder to remain in the UK during their period of study, UKVI regulations must be taken into consideration.
+If an overseas student requires a Student Visa to remain in the UK during their period of study, UKVI regulations must be taken into consideration.
 Students should contact the Immigration Advisers at the Student Hub for advice about visa regulations.

 When a student has disclosed a pregnancy, it is recommended that they meet with their academic supervisor/member of staff in the department and start completing a copy of the Pregnancy and Maternity Support Plan and if necessary the risk assessment form.
 The support plan should be held in the department on a Google Drive and also shared with the student.